-- Shut off the engine, remove the key, and wait for all movement to stop before you leave the operator's position.
-Allow the machine to cool before adjusting, servicing, cleaning, or storing it. - Always wear eye protection while performing an adjustment or repair to protect your eyes from foreign objects that the machine may throw. - Check all fasteners at frequent intervals for proper tightness to ensure that the machine is in safe working condition. - Do not change the governor settings on the engine.
+- Before servicing, adjusting, or cleaning the machine, shut off the engine and remove the key.
+If major repairs are ever needed, contact an Authorized Service Dealer. - Always wear eye protection while performing an adjustment or repair to protect your eyes from foreign objects that the machine may throw. - Check all fasteners at frequent intervals for proper tightness to ensure that the machine is in safe working condition. - Do not change the governor settings on the engine.
 Purchase only genuine Toro replacement parts and accessories.